uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 ### Prerequisites

 You need to have Node v14 or later installed.
-In this example, we use yarn as the package manager, but you can also use npm.
+In this example, we use `yarn` as the package manager, but you can also use `npm`.

 Start by creating a directory for our project and initializing the npm package.